Flavius Stoican

-Flavius Vladimir Stoican (born 24 November 1976) is a Romanian professional football manager and former player, currently in charge of Liga II club CSM Reșița.
+Flavius Vladimir Stoican (born 24 November 1976) is a Romanian professional football manager and former player, currently in charge of Liga III club CS Drobeta-Turnu Severin.

 Club career

 Stoican started his career at FC Drobeta, but soon he left them for Universitatea Craviova, where he played for seven years.
 In the summer of 2002, Stoican moved to Romanian giants Dinamo București.

 While playing for Dinamo, Shakhtar Donetsk manager, Mircea Lucescu, spotted Stoican's abilities and brought him to the Ukrainian Premier League club in the summer of 2003.
 He spent four years at Shakhtar Donetsk before moving to Metalist Kharkiv.
 He did not manage to find a place in the first team at Metalist and returned to Dinamo București for the final year of his playing career.

 International career

 From 1999 to 2005, Stoican made 19 appearances for Romania, making his debut under coach Victor Pițurcă when he came as a substitute and replaced Dan Petrescu in a friendly against Cyprus which ended 2–2.
 He played two games at the Euro 2004 qualifiers and six at the 2006 World Cup qualifiers.
 Stoican's last game for the national team was a friendly against Nigeria which ended with a 3–0 victory.